coecms/training/workflow.md

 </details>

 <details><summary>Running a model - Holger</summary>
+(Note: Claire said before that this should also contain Planning for CPU and storage needs)

+    * Preparation
+        * Planning the Resource needs
-  * Configuring and running the model
+        * Configuring the model
+            * UM
-    * MOM - Payu
+            * MOM
+            * ACCESS
+    * Running the model
-    * The job queue
+        * The Job queue
+        * UM
+        * MOM
+        * ACCESS
     * Postprocessing
+    (Shouldn't this be part of Analysing?)
 </details>

 <details><summary>Analysing model results (or any data) - Scott</summary>